nicolascruzdandrea/nicolascruzdandrea/README.md

 ## 🎯 Work Philosophy

 I believe that well-analyzed data doesn't just inform—it **transforms**.
-My approach combines technical rigor with empathy for the end user.
-I enjoy working collaboratively, sharing knowledge, and learning from every project.
+I combine technical skills with a broad business perspective to turn data into strategic insights.
+I enjoy working collaboratively, sharing knowledge and learning from every project.

 ---